-- 37. In the immediate aftermath of shocks, when needs exceed the Government's institutional and financial response capacities WFP will provide food-insecure people with unconditional in-kind food or cash-based assistance. - 38.
-To prevent acute malnutrition WFP will support appropriate dietary intake and an adequate health status of vulnerable groups by implementing context-specific approaches; in emergency situations, where high rates of stunting, wasting, micronutrient deficiency and food insecurity pre-exist, WFP will implement blanket supplementary feeding programmes for high-risk groups, along with general food assistance. - 39.
-WFP will support the Ministry of Health in scaling up an integrated package of essential health and nutrition services and will build the capacity of health facility staff and community health workers in the management of acute malnutrition (with particular focus on the treatment of moderate acute malnutrition) and the maintenance of HIV and tuberculosis testing, treatment and counselling services.
-WFP will leverage its supply chain capacity to procure specialized nutritious foods and related supplies and ensure their availability. - 40.
-To support early recovery and build the self-reliance of affected households, depending on context and informed by market and conflict analysis, WFP will when possible shift beneficiaries from general food assistance to asset creation and livelihood programmes, including in urban areas.34 A participatory and inclusive approach will aim to foster community ownership and collaboration, contributing to the appropriateness, maintenance and sustainability of assets built, as well as the increased mutual benefits, social cohesion and peacebuilding objectives.
+- 37 In the immediate aftermath of shocks, when needs exceed the Government's institutional and financial response capacities WFP will provide food-insecure people with unconditional in-kind food or cash-based assistance. - 38 To prevent acute malnutrition in emergency situations, where there are high rates of stunting, wasting, micronutrient deficiency and food insecurity WFP will implement blanket or targeted supplementary feeding programmes along with general food assistance. - 39 WFP will support the Ministry of Health in scaling up an integrated package of essential health and nutrition services and will build the capacity of health facility staff and community health workers in the management of acute malnutrition and the maintenance of HIV and tuberculosis testing, treatment and counselling services.
+WFP will leverage its supply chain capacity to procure specialized nutritious foods and related supplies and ensure their availability. - 40 To support early recovery and build the self-reliance of affected households, depending on context and informed by market and conflict analysis, WFP will when possible shift beneficiaries from general food assistance to asset creation and livelihood programmes, including in urban areas.34 A participatory and inclusive approach will aim to foster community ownership and collaboration, contributing to increased mutual benefits, social cohesion and peacebuilding objectives.
 WFP will seek to refer most of the vulnerable households that are unable to participate in asset creation activities to social protection services for continued assistance.

-41. Essential emergency response partners include the National Institute of Disaster Management, the Ministry of Health and the Technical Secretariat of Nutrition and Food Security, local authorities, other United Nations entities, non-governmental organizations (NGOs), civil society and academia.
+41 Essential emergency response partners include the National Institute of Disaster Management, the Ministry of Health and the Mozambique Technical Secretariat for Food Security and Nutrition, local authorities, other United Nations entities, non-governmental organizations (NGOs), civil society and academia.

-42. Food production will be disrupted only temporarily and will resume as soon as conditions, including access to land in cases of conflict and the condition of land after natural disasters, permit.
+42 Food production will be disrupted only temporarily and will resume as soon as conditions, including access to land in cases of conflict and the condition of land after natural disasters, permit.
 Access to vulnerable people and communities will continue and donor funding is received.

-43. WFP will continue to augment government capacity for emergency response while focusing on capacity and systems strengthening that promotes the resilience, long-term sustainability and scalability of national responses.
+43 WFP will continue to augment government capacity for emergency response while focusing on capacity and systems strengthening that promotes the resilience, long-term sustainability and scalability of national responses.